Managing Reflux — Why Lifestyle Still Matters

 Here are a few simple yet powerful ways to support that process and calm reflux naturally:

-Support stomach acid and digestive secretions – Incorporate natural bitters like rocket, radicchio, or a splash of apple-cider vinegar before meals, and include nourishing foods such as bone broth to promote healthy motility and gut lining repair.
+• Support stomach acid and digestive secretions – Incorporate natural bitters like rocket, radicchio, or a splash of apple-cider vinegar before meals to promote bile secretion.

-Eat in a calm state – Step away from screens, take a few deep breaths, or pause in gratitude before eating.
+• Eat in a calm state – Step away from screens, take a few deep breaths, or pause in gratitude before eating.
 These small rituals activate your vagus nerve and re-engage the cephalic phase that prepares your body for digestion.

-Optimise timing and posture – Leave two to three hours between your last meal and bedtime, avoid tight waistbands, and take a gentle walk after meals to support smooth stomach emptying.
+• Optimise timing and posture – Leave two to three hours between your last meal and bedtime, avoid tight waistbands, and take a gentle walk after meals to support smooth stomach emptying.

 A Whole-Body Approach to Digestion

 Supporting reflux naturally doesn’t mean avoiding medical care; it means creating the right environment for your body to heal.
+In my practice, I assess stomach acid, bile flow, and enzyme sufficiency — but also posture, sleep, and stress.
+For clients on PPIs, we create safe, stepwise strategies to restore function without rebound symptoms.

 How I can help?